-Our unaudited condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q are prepared in accordance with U.S. generally accepted accounting principles (U. S. GAAP).
+Our unaudited condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q are prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
 The preparation of unaudited condensed consolidated financial statements also requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, costs and expenses, and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 Actual results could differ significantly from the estimates made by management.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations, and cash flows will be affected.

-There have been no significant changes to our critical accounting policies and estimates as compared to those described in "Note 2 - Summary of Significant Accounting Policies" to our audited financial statements set forth in our Annual Report on Form 10-K filed with the SEC on March 29, 2022.
+Other than the new accounting policy for "Investments", detailed below, there have been no other changes to the Company's significant accounting policies, significant judgments and estimates disclosed in "Note 2 - Summary of Significant Accounting Policies" of the Company's Annual Report on Form 10-K filed with the SEC on March 22, 2023.